seansawyer/seansawyer.github.com/index.md

 Throughout my time at MailChimp, my efforts have focused on turning our data scientists' research into production services that put the power of statistical modeling to work for the small businesses and organizations that use MailChimp.

-* Designing and leading development of MailChimp's data pipeline, which streams row-level changes from the binlogs of MailChimp's hundreds of MySQL instances.
-The underlying triptych of Scala applications produces Kafka topics full of Thrift-serialized structs.
+* Designing and leading development of MailChimp's data pipeline, which streams billions of row-level changes each day from the binlogs of our hundreds of MySQL instances.
+The underlying triptych of Scala applications produces Kafka topics representing each change as a Thrift-serialized struct.
 * Creating and maintaining client libraries and tooling related to MailChimp's data pipeline, variously in Java, PHP and Python.
 * Designing and building MailChimp Pro's reporting and segmentation service